Priyanshu612/Data_Science/README.md

 priyanshu.prn – Output or result file (possibly from an external tool or system).

 priyanshu.html, social_media.html – HTML output or interface files, possibly generated from notebooks.

-🔧 Requirements
-To run the notebooks and scripts, install the following Python packages:

 ## 🔧 Requirements